laszlof/riot/README.md

 2. The default extension for tag files is `htm` or `html` because HTML is the actual syntax of writing tags.

-3. No support for server side rendering.
-I haven't seen a succesfull isomorphic application so far.
-We can make this if there is a real need.

-4. `preventDefault` is not called by default
+3. `preventDefault` is not called by default

-5. No hacky `eventObject.item` property
+4. No hacky `eventObject.item` property

 ## Questions